Martin-Bohring/fixieSpec/README.md

 fixieSpec is not yet published on Nuget.
 So for the moment you can grab the [Latest build](https://ci.appveyor.com/project/Martin-Bohring/fixiespec "Latest build") or just pull the source and start from there.

-I will setup Nuget publishing from the latest build in thenear future.
+I will setup Nuget publishing from the latest build in the near future.
 I just have to make up my mind what the versioning and branching strategy should be.
 This is easy to get wrong and difficult to fix when packages are already published.

 ### Writing you first specification ###
 A specification is a simple public class like the following from the [Sample application](https://github.com/Martin-Bohring/fixieSpec/tree/master/Samples "Samples"):